Diamond Glossary

 Bezel Setting

-Also known as rub-over settings the metal completely surrounds the outer edge of the stone offering a very secure setting and the illusion of a larger diamond.
+Also known as rub-over settings, the metal completely surrounds the outer edge of the stone offering a very secure setting and the illusion of a larger diamond.
+Find out more about each diamond setting here.

 -